 Gardening gloves (optional)

-What methods can I use to propagate a Maidenhair Fern?
+What methods can I use to propagate my plant?

 There are two main methods of Maidenhair Fern propagation, with one being a lot easier than the other.
-The most common (and simpler) method of propagating Maidenhair Ferns is through the division of the mother plant.
+The most common (and simpler) method is through the division of the mother plant.
 For this, you need quite a bushy and mature plant as it requires cutting away a chunk or two

-How to propagate a Maidenhair Fern by division of the mother plant
+How to propagate a Maidenhair Fern through division of the mother plant

 Take your Maidenhair Fern out of its pot

-To be able to divide your Maidenhair Fern you’ll need to cut sections of the plant and the attached root system.
+To be able to divide your Fern you’ll need to cut sections of the plant and the attached root system.
 To do this, carefully take your plant out of its pot.
-Maidenhair Ferns have very delicate leaves so don’t tug too hard at the plant to remove it or you risk damaging your plant.
+These plants have very delicate leaves so don’t tug too hard at the plant to remove it or you risk damaging your plant.

 Shake off the potting mix around the roots.
 If it doesn’t fall off easily then run your fingers through the roots to loosen it up.